 Asset finance is very flexible and can help businesses across many sectors, so the types of equipment are wide and varied.
-For example, Praetura can help finance commercial vehicles (including London Black Cabs); contractors’ plant (including excavators, dump trucks and crushers), precision engineering and woodworking, and other equipment for a borad range of industries.
+For example, Praetura can help finance commercial vehicles (including London Black Cabs); contractors’ plant (including excavators, dump trucks and crushers), precision engineering and woodworking, printing and other equipment for a broad range of industries.
 We can also offer guidance on meeting legal requirements regarding licences and regulation for the use of your purchases.

 Which sectors do you offer asset finance to?